 The center is located on the second floor of Frist Campus Center, Room 243.
 We are right around the corner from the Pace Center, SVC, and the LGBT Center.
 We can be reached by phone at (609) 258-5565, by fax at (609) 258-2142 and by e-mail at firstname.lastname@example.org.

-The center employs undergraduate work-study eligible students to help plan and advertise programs.
+The Center employs undergraduate students to plan, implement, and advertise programs.
+We usually hire early in the fall semester.
 The Student Employment website has more information and an application.

 Jennifer Miller, program assistant